 RULE 40.
 Calendars and Schedules of Business. - The Clerk of the House shall prepare a daily schedule of business, including the Calendar of Bills and Resolutions for consideration and debate that day, in accordance with the Order of Business of the Day (Rule 5).
 The Clerk shall number all bills and resolutions in the order in which they are introduced.
-All bills and resolutions shall be taken up as they appear in each category (Rule 5(10)) in the order they were placed on the Calendar under Rule 36(b).
+All bills and resolutions shall be taken up by the full house as they appear in each category (Rule 5(10)) in the order they were placed on the Calendar under Rule 36(b).
+The Speaker shall not vary from the order unless a majority of the members present agree.